ubisoft/Sharpmake/README.md

 because those could not be open sourced.
 Sharpmake now has an extension system that allows support for these consoles to be added back at runtime.

-If you need support for these platforms and are an authorized developper, you can contact the SDK provider to get platform extension for Sharpmake.
+If you need support for these platforms and are an authorized developer, you can contact the SDK provider to get platform extension for Sharpmake.